White Plains in Westchester County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Military • Notable Events • War, US Revolutionary.
 A significant historical date for this entry is May 18, 1862.

 Location.
 41° 1.875′ N, 73° 46.594′ W. Marker is in White Plains, New York, in Westchester County.
-Marker is on Main Street (New York State Route 119), on the right when traveling east.
+It is on Main Street (New York State Route 119), on the right when traveling east.
 Marker is alongside the entrance ramp to southbound Bronx River Pkwy.
 Touch for map.
 Marker is in this post office area: White Plains NY 10606, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Washington Arms Apartments (about 500 feet away, measured in a direct line); a different marker also named Battle of White Plains (approx. 0.2 miles away); a different marker also named Battle of White Plains (approx. 0.2 miles away); a different marker also named Battle of White Plains (approx. 0.2 miles away); Battle Park (approx. 0.2 miles away); a different marker also named Battle of White Plains (approx. 0.2 miles away); a different marker also named Battle of White Plains (approx. 0.2 miles away); Jacob Purdy House (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Washington Arms Apartments (about 500 feet away, measured in a direct line); a different marker also named Battle of White Plains (approx. 0.2 miles away); a different marker also named Battle of White Plains (approx. 0.2 miles away); a different marker also named Battle of White Plains (approx. 0.2 miles away); Battle Park (approx. 0.2 miles away); a different marker also named Battle of White Plains (approx. 0.2 miles away); a different marker also named Battle of White Plains (approx. 0.2 miles away); Jacob Purdy House (approx. 0.4 miles away).
 Touch for a list and map of all markers in White Plains.

 Regarding The Battle of White Plains.
 Take a Virtual Tour by Markers of the Battle of White Plains, NY.